-Name of the Temporary Operation:

-Organization Name: Organization Address:

-Telephone number: -

-Contact person: Telephone:

-Date(s) of Event: Date(s) of Event setup: Time(s) of Event: Time of setup:

-For any of the following items, if additional space is needed, you may attach additional information.

-Name and Address of licensed location where food is to be prepared (if other than at event site):

-COMPLETE listing of every food/beverage to be offered for sale (include ice if using for human consumption):

-List source(s) of food (Must be from a licensed grocery store or restaurant):

-Explain how each menu item will be prepared (Do not prepare, cook, or bake food at home):
+Name of the Temporary Operation: Organization Name:Organization Address: Telephone number: Contact person: Telephone: Date(s) of Event: Date(s) of Event setup: For any of the following items, if additional spainformation. ace is needed, you may attach additional Name and Address of licensed location where for ood is to be prepared (if other than at event site): COMPLETE listing of every food/beverage to be consumption): be offered for sale (include ice if using for human List source(s) of food (Must be from a licensed Explain how each menu item will be prepared ( Do not prepare, cook, or bake food at home):

-Explain how COLD FOODS will be kept at 41°F or below:

-NOTE: Potentially hazardous (perishable) foods are NOT allowed to remain in the $41^{\circ}-135^{\circ}F$ range.
+Explain how HOT FOODS will be kept at 135°F or above: Explain how COLD FOODS will be kept at 41°F or below: NOTE: Potentially hazardous (perishable) foods are NOT allowed to remain in the 41°-135°F range.
 A stem type thermometer (0-220°F±2°F) is required to measure internal food temperatures.
 You must monitor temperatures with the thermometer.
-Once cooked, minimal holding temperature is 135°F.

-List all equipment and utensils that will be used at the event site for preparation, display, storage, and serving of food items (Examples: grill, roaster, tongs, spoons, cooler, etc):

-Explain how all food will be protected from possible contamination by dust, insects, the public (accidental sneezing, coughing) and other possible contaminates.
-(Example: wrapping items individually in saran wrap, stored away from customers):

-Explain how workers will protect ready-to-eat foods from bare-hand contact (Examples: gloves, tongs, deli-tissue paper, etc):

-Explain how workers will provide hair control (Example: Hats, Hair nets, Visors):

-Describe the method that workers at the event site will use to wash their hands:

-Explain how all utensils, equipment, or food contact surfaces will be washed, rinsed, and sanitized during the event:
+Once cooked, minimal holding temperature is 135°F. List all equipment and utensils that will be used at the event site for preparation, display, storage, and serving of food items (Examples: grill, roaster, tongs, spoons, cooler, etc): Explain how all food will be protected from possible contamination by dust, insects, the public (accidental sneezing, coughing) and other possible contaminates.
+(Example: wrapping items individually in saran wrap, stored away from customers): Explain how workers will protect ready-to-eat foods from bare-hand contact (Examples: gloves, tongs, deli-tissue paper, etc): Explain how workers will provide hair control (Example: Hats, Hair nets, Visors): Describe the method that workers at the event site will use to wash their hands: Explain how all utensils, equipment, or food contact surfaces will be washed, rinsed, and sanitized during the event: Type of sanitizer used (note: if bleach is used, it must be unscented): Note: Test strips are required for chemical sanitizers to measure sanitizer concentration.
 Explain where food and equipment will be stored and protected from contamination during the event: (Note that everything must be stored at least 6 inches above the floor):

 Water source (check one): Public Private (well) Note: if private, MPHD will require a test of the water supply at our current fee at least one week prior to event.
 If unable to obtain a safe sample, an alternate water supply will be required or event will not be licensable.

-Explain how all garbage/trash will be stored and removed from the event site:

-List the surface finishes of floors, walls, and ceilings at the location where the food will be prepared/sold (note: outdoor locations typically require at least a canopy for overhead protection:

-In the space below, provide a floor sketch of the operation showing where the equipment will be placed, food stored, preparation areas, serving area, dishwashing area, handwashing location:
+Explain how all garbage/trash will be stored and removed from the event site: List the surface finishes of floors, walls, and ceilings at the location where the food will be prepared/sold (note: outdoor locations typically require at least a canopy for overhead protection: In the space below, provide a floor sketch of the operation showing where the equipment will be placed, food stored, preparation areas, serving area, dishwashing area, handwashing location: